sarthak5697/interior-scapes/README.md

-# interior-scapes
+# INTERIOR SCAPES
- a website with mordern ui and various jscript animations to create an aesthetic look .
+ ## A Website with mordern ui and various jscript animations to create an aesthetic look .
 Also compatible on all devices as it is responsive